 Bear Market Blockchain Innovations – Part 2

-Although many of the blockchain innovations by Komodo have come from the open standards based crypto conditions to implement a Turing-complete smart UTXO model Crypto-Conditions (originally a cryptographic encoding format from Ripple Labs) it is far from Komodo’s only source of innovation.
+Although many of the blockchain innovations by Komodo have come from the open-standards-based Custom Consensus framework, which implements a Turing-complete smart UTXO model, it is far from Komodo’s only source of innovation.
 The ongoing list of open source innovation continues on through the bear market of 2018 and 2019.
 Here is a short list of innovation:

 - History of blockchain innovation